trans-travel/trans-travel/us/ne.md

    using proper pronouns for a trans youth would be violating the law.
    40 contact hours, with no more than 2 hours per week, is required for access to puberty blockers or hormones.
+ * HRT pickup from pharmacies is highly regulated for youth and is required to "out" the trans youth (including 18-year-olds).
  * Surgical procedures are banned for youth, including 18-year-olds.
  * The ACLU of Nebraska is challenging the youth healthcare ban.